 Gartner, an IT research group, predicts growth in the Cybersecurity spending to hit $114 billion in 2018, which will mark a 12.4% increment from the previous year.
 The group also projects the total business value of artificial intelligence (AI) to reach $1.2 trillion in 2018, a 70% spike from 2017.

 Investment to Finance Expansion

-The new investment round follows a secondary sale of shares that was held by the startup in May, primarily when Vitruvian Partners acquired a stake of Darktrace.
+The new investment round follows a secondary sale of shares that were held by the startup in May, primarily when Vitruvian Partners acquired a stake of Darktrace.
 Earlier in 2018, Darktrace’s stock sale helped in lifting the company’s market value to $1.25 billion at the time.

 “They have got a really good record investing in high-innovation firms, especially in high-growth markets.
 So given our objective, which is we have to increase our global footprint and expand into those different regions, that’s something they were able to support us with,” Darktrace Co-Chief Executive Poppy Gustafsson, who manages the startup alongside Nicole Eagan, said about the investment firm in an interview hosted by CNBC.

-According to Gustafsson, Darktrace will mainly utilize the additional financing to push its global expansion into various markets like Latin America and Asia.
+According to Gustafsson, Darktrace will mainly utilize additional financing to push its global expansion into various markets like Latin America and Asia.